lopezpdvn/lopezpdvn.github.io/pages/tech-notes/digitizing-hi8.md

 {% endhighlight %}

 Only one audio channel actually contains audio, the other channel is empty.

+## Compression

-Compress video and bundle in a Matroska container with uncompressed audio, mapping the audio left channel to a single mono channel.
+Compress video and pack in a Matroska container with uncompressed audio, mapping the audio left channel to a single mono channel.
+Using H.264 because of its good quality, size and compatibility.

 {% highlight bash %}
 $ ffmpeg -i raw-video.avi -c:v libx264 -preset slow -crf 17 -c:a pcm_s16le -map_channel 0.0.0 video.mkv